 8. Automated functional testing

-Pages are “long lived” increasing the chance of exposing a memory leak due to lack of page reloads.
-This is known to degrade UX and cause battery drain on mobile devices.
+Pages are “long lived” increasing the chance of memory leak issues.
+This can degrade UX and cause battery drain on mobile devices.

 10. Loading indicators